Marta Figueras-Dotti: Amateur career

-She won several amateur tournaments in Europe, including the Spanish Closed Amateur and the French and Italian Open Amateur Championships in the same year, 1979.
+In the late 1970s, Figueras-Dotti entered the University of Southern California (USC).
+She played on the golf team.
+She continued to play in elite European amateur tournaments during the summer.
+In 1979, Figueras-Dotti won the Spanish Closed Amateur, the French Amateur, and the Italian Open Amateur Championships.
 At the 1979 European Ladies' Team Championship, where she was part of the Spanish team, at Hermitage Golf Club, outside Dublin, Ireland, she won the individual stroke-play part of the competition, three strokes ahead of the nearest competitor.

-She played college golf at the University of Southern California, where she was an All-American in 1982, graduating the same year.

 In July 1980, she entered the Women's British Open at Wentworth Club, England, as an amateur, lead after the first round and finished tied second one stroke behind Debbie Massay.
+In 1982, she graduated from USC earning All-American honors her senior year.

 She remained an amateur through the main part of the 1982 season.
 At the British Ladies Amateur in June, she was tied winner of the 36-hole stroke-play qualification, but was sent out from the tournament in the following match-play.
 In late July, she entered the 1982 Women's British Open at Royal Birkdale Golf Club, Southport, England, still an amateur.
 Figueras-Dotti was one shot from the lead after three rounds, but took command of the tournament on the 8th hole of the final round.
 Despite a bogey 6 on the last hole, she won by one shot, scoring level par over 72 holes.
 She remains the last amateur to have won the Women's British Open, the tournament that has been recognized as an LPGA major since 2001.
 She ended her amateur career by finishing individual runner-up to Juli Inkster at the 1982 Espirito Santo Trophy in Lausanne, Switzerland.